THU-KEG/KoPL/doc/source/5_example.rst

         "point in time"
     )

-查询关系
+Query relation
 ----------------------------------------------------------------
 .. glossary::

-    查询例句：How is Viggo Mortensen releated to the 10th Screen Actors Guild Awards?
+    Question：How is Viggo Mortensen releated to the 10th Screen Actors Guild Awards?
-    例句释义：Viggo Mortensen和第十届银幕演员协会奖是什么关系？
-    查询结果：award received
+    Answer：award received
     .. image:: demo4.png